-The charts below illustrate the variation of compliance force with applied air pressure.
+The chart in Figure 2.2 illustrates the variation of compliance force with applied air pressure.
 Measurements may vary from one product to another and should only be treated as nominal.

-The actual force characteristics are dependent on mounting orientation and condition of the unit.
-In applications where the flexdeburr tool is mounted horizontally, additional compliance air pressure is required to overcome the weight of the motor.
-Compliance pressure is also dependent upon the material of the work piece, type of bur tool, and the amount of material that is removed.
+The actual force characteristics are dependent on mounting orientation and the condition of the unit.
+In applications where the deburring tool is mounted horizontally, additional compliance air pressure is required to overcome the weight of the motor.
+Compliance pressure is also dependent upon the material of the work piece, the type of bur tool, and the amount of material removed.

-The turbine motor will attempt to maintain its full rated speed even under loaded conditions.
+The turbine motor will attempt to maintain the full rate of speed, even under loaded conditions.
 However, when extremely heavy cuts are taken, the motor may eventually stall.
-Therefore, multiple, light passes are preferred over slow, heavy cuts.
+Therefore, multiple, light passes of the deburring tool are recommended over slow, heavy cuts.

-Figure 2.2-RC-151 Series Compliance Force Curves (Measured at the Spindle Tip)
+Figure 2.2-RS-151 Series Compliance Force Curves (Measured at the Spindle Tip)